The Fire Academy and Firefighter I Training

 Or learning how to climb out a window of a structure on fire maybe with a victim to rescue

-Or learning how to hook a hydrant
+Or learning how to hook up a hydrant

 Remember to give it your all.
 Learn it, practice it over and over.
 Go back to your station and talk to your firefighters there, I'm betting they will be happy to do it with you.
 They remember because they were at the Fire Academy once too.
 You may not have to use all the skills you learn, and you may not use all of them often, but when you need to use them seconds count.
 Lives are on the line.